San Dionisio, Parañaque: History

 The history of San Dionisio is tied to the establishment of its namesake visita or chapel south of La Huerta.
 The visita was named after its patron, Saint Denis, whose headless image is enshrined in the brick stone chapel on Elpidio Quirino Avenue (formerly Calle Real), which was originally a wooden chapel built in 1640.
 Tata Dune, as the saint is fondly called by residents and devotees, is also the patron saint of Paris and all of France who was martyred by means of being beheaded by a sword for his faith.
 Community life revolved around religious events during the Colonial Period when residents also engaged in traditional industries such as fishing, saltmaking and embroidery.
-This changed with the development of gated communities and expansion of Nichols Field into a civil international airport in the mid 20th century.
+This changed with the development of gated communities and expansion of Nichols Field into a civil international airport in the mid-21st century.

-In 1978, the gated communities of BF Homes, Teoville, Goodwill Phase II, Irene-ville, Santa Rita Village and Jackielou Subdivision were carved out of San Dionisio to form the new barangay of B.F.
+In 1971, San Dionisio became home to the new seat of the Parañaque municipal government, when it was transferred from La Huerta to the new municipal hall in San Antonio Valley Subdivision, which was then part of the barangay.
+On April 3, 1978, three new barangays were formed out of San Dionisio.
+The gated communities of BF Homes, Goodwill Phase II, Irene-ville, Jackielou Subdivision, Santa Rita Village and Teoville were carved out to form the new barangay of B.F.
 Homes.
-In the same year, the village lost Clarmen Village, Salvador Estate, Lopez Village, Villa Mendoza, Parañaque Green Heights and a small portion of San Antonio Valley to a new barangay named San Isidro.
-The rest of San Antonio Valley, Barangay Village 4th Estate Subdivision and Mon El Subdivision were annexed to the new barangay of San Antonio later that year.
+In the same year, Clarmen Village, Lopez Village, Parañaque Green Heights, Salvador Estate, Villa Mendoza, and a small portion of San Antonio Valley were also carved out to form a new barangay named San Isidro.
+The rest of San Antonio Valley, Barangay Village, Fourth Estate Subdivision, and Mon El Subdivision were also separated to form the new barangay of San Antonio.

 The barangay lends its name to one of the oldest and successful cooperatives in the country, the San Dionisio Credit Cooperative.